robbestad/Crystalis-objc/README.md

 I'm sharing this in case anyone wants to check out a iOS5/6-era project.

+# Graphics license

+The code is ISC licensed.
+The graphics are not, so if you want to build a new version, please replace all graphic assets with your own.

 # Old man memoirs

 The first version of this game didn't have ARC (it didn't